nf-exphys/nf-exphys.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Exercise Physiology PhD Student at George Washington University
+subtitle: Exercise Physiology PhD Student at <a href="https://www.gwu.edu/">George Washington University</a>

 profile:
   align: right